Manojbhat09/Trajformer/README.md

 (minADE, minFDE, DAO, DAC) over various baselines on the Argoverse dataset.

 [Video](https://ml4ad.github.io/)

+Updates:
+* After hearing about the feedback for the delay in the code-base publications, we are addressing some concerns.

+ The root codebase (GPLv2) has been committed to the repository, the encoder will be added into utils next with approved licence.

+* We are updating the code to include transformer encoders

 If you find this work useful, please consider citing:
 ```